 - Notices to each adjoining owner and occupier of land

 Please note: there are set timeframes for deciding planning permit applications under the planning legislation (external link).

 New controls for Change of Use to Visitor Accommodation

 The State Government has made changes to planning and building requirements for a change of use to Visitor Accommodation.
 There are now some exemptions for Visitor Accommodation under the Glenorchy Interim Planning Scheme 2015, and a new process for ‘Permitted’ applications.
-However some applications may be ‘Discretionary’ and need to be advertised.
+However, some applications may be ‘Discretionary’ and need to be advertised.
 Speak to the Council’s duty planner for more information.
-The State’s website (external link) also has information about the process and application forms.
+The State Government website (external link) also has information about the process and application forms.